Trees — nature’s most innovative and necessary tool.

 Earth Day 2016 — Trees for the Earth.

 Tree planting was our theme for Earth Day 2016.
 That year we announced our goal of planting 7.8 billion trees by our 50th anniversary in 2020.
 We are already well on our way to achieving this goal, but we still need your help to get there.
+Check out the Canopy Project for more information.

 Join the movement